-Data collection, training, and certification all cost a significant amount of money, yet the George Floyd Justice in Policing Act does not provide additional funding to help states and localities comply with the many mandates of the bill.
-In fact, to ensure compliance, it penalizes states and law enforcement agencies by taking away all or part of the Byrne Justice Assistance Grant (Byrne JAG) and the Community Oriented Policing Services (COPS) Grant funding.
+Data collection, training, and certification all cost a significant amount of money, yet both the George Floyd Justice in Policing Act and the President's Executive Order 14074 do not provide additional funding to help states and localities comply with their many mandates.
+In fact, to ensure compliance, they penalize states and law enforcement agencies by making it harder to access the Byrne Justice Assistance Grant (Byrne JAG) and the Community Oriented Policing Services (COPS) Grant funding.
 The consequence of this on all sectors of the criminal justice system will be long lasting.

-At a time when it is well known that state and local governments are facing serious budget and revenue holes due to the coronavirus pandemic and officers are facing furloughs and layoffs, this legislation assumes that somehow governments will have the funding to comply with the requirements of the bill.
+Over the past two years, homicides have jumped nearly 45 percent and violent crime is on the rise in our cities and communities.
+As police departments across the country are fighting to contain the increase in violent crime, they are understaffed, under-resourced and struggling to hire and retain good, qualified officers.
+Yet the George Floyd Justice in Policing Act and the Executive Order assume that somehow governments will have the funding to comply with the requirements of the bill.
 To incentivize compliance with any police reform policies, funding must be provided, and it is imperative that all sides have had their voices heard.